 CGS/CGA provides strategic and IT consulting services.
 The former are supplied by the Gemini Consulting organization.
-The latter are supplied chiefly together with SI and professional services by the CGS/CGA organization apart from Gemini.
+The latter are supplied chiefly together with SI and professional services by the

+CGS\CGA organization apart from Gemini.
 The strategic consulting offered by Gemini concentrates mostly on assignments examining business plans and opportunities, competitive analysis and analyses of business processes.
 The Gemini personnel have also dealt with organization, financial and BPR consulting to a limited extent and have capabilities that would make it possible for them to address most areas of management consulting.

-- Services are offered on a worldwide basis. - Future Directions
+- · Services are offered on a worldwide basis. - · Future Directions

 CGS wants to offer its consulting services as well as other services on an integrated basis throughout the world.
-Efforts are being made to increase the possibility for Gemini Consulting assignments to lead to information services projects.
+Efforts are being made to increase the possibility for Gemini Consulting assignments to lead to information services projects, but some projects of Gemini do not have add on potential.